International trade in goods for the EU - an overview

 The relative significance of different products

 A high proportion of the goods imported into the EU are primary goods

 Table 1 provides more detailed information — based on the Standard International Trade Classification (SITC) — concerning the relative significance of different products within intra-EU and extra-EU trade.
 The intrinsic nature of different goods means that some are largely restricted to national markets or trade within the single market (intra-EU trade), whereas others are more openly traded on global markets.
-For example, the perishable nature of some food products may, at least in part, explain why food, drinks and tobacco accounted for more than one tenth (10.7 %) of all intra-EU exports in 2020, while their share of extra-EU exports was much lower, at 8.6 %.
-On the other hand, the scarcity or a complete lack of natural resource endowments may explain, at least to some degree, why some goods are imported from extra-EU partners; this is the case for mineral fuels and related materials, which accounted for 12.9 % of all extra-EU imports, compared with a 4.3 % share of intra-EU imports.
+For example, the perishable nature of some food products may, at least in part, explain why food, drinks and tobacco accounted for almost one tenth (9.8 %) of all intra-EU exports in 2021, while their share of extra-EU exports was much lower, at 8.1 %.
+On the other hand, the scarcity or a complete lack of natural resource endowments may explain, at least to some degree, why some goods are imported from extra-EU partners; this is the case for mineral fuels and related materials, which accounted for 18.3 % of all extra-EU imports, compared with a 6.2 % share of intra-EU imports.

 International trade in goods - intra-EU and extra-EU flows

 In 2021 Ireland was the only EU Member State that had a higher share of its trade in goods with non-member countries